kiskoza/esp8266-webpack/README.md

 # ESP8266 Webpack Template

-If it work, it ain't stupid
+If it works, it ain't stupid

 ## Getting Started